A Condo/HOA guide: How to effectively communicate with owners and residents

 The roles and functions of the board

-Before we get into the most effective communication strategies for HOAs and condo associations, let’s take a look at what these organizations represent.
-That’ll make it easier to understand why it’s important for them to foster good communication with residents.
+Before we get into the most effective communication strategies for HOAs and condo communities, let’s take a look at what these organizations represent.
+That will make it easier to understand why it’s important for them to foster good communication with residents.

-The condo board acts as a voice for all the homeowners within the community.
-It’s made up of a number of board members that are elected by the homeowners to be the representatives of the collective.
+The board acts as a voice for all the owners within the community.
+It’s made up of a number of board members that are elected by the owners to be the representatives of the collective.

-They’re there to enforce bylaws, maintenance of the common property, and to maintain the value of the planned development.
+Boards have a duty to enforce bylaws, care for common property, and maintain the value of the planned development.

-This level of responsibility requires an enormous amount of trust from unit owners.
-That’s why it’s imperative for HOAs to foster ongoing communication with residents.
+This level of responsibility requires an enormous amount of trust from owners.
+That’s why it’s imperative for governed developments to foster ongoing communication with residents.

 While there’s no one-size-fits-all approach to condo communication, there are some basic principles and strategies that can help you maximize communication.
 For instance, we can all agree that using digital communication tools is faster and more efficient than outdated paper and mail.